NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Discussion and Open Problems

 \section{Discussion and Open Problems}

 We conclude with some open problems that result from our work:

-\begin{itemize} \item Can we prove an explicit upper bound on the size of matching-mimicking networks, as a function of the number of terminals?
-Do weighted matching-mimicking networks exist for arbitrary numbers of terminals? \item Because Anari and Vazirani~\cite{AnaVaz-17} show how to find perfect matchings in bounded-genus graphs, our method immediately extends to facial $3$-clique-sums of bounded-genus graphs and bounded-treewidth graphs.
+\begin{itemize} \item Can we prove an explicit upper bound (for instance a closed form formula or primitive recursive function) on the size of matching-mimicking networks, as a function of the number of terminals?
+Do weighted matching-mimicking networks exist for arbitrary numbers of terminals? \item Because Anari and Vazirani~\cite{AnaVaz-FOCS-18} show how to find perfect matchings in bounded-genus graphs, our method immediately extends to facial $3$-clique-sums of bounded-genus graphs and bounded-treewidth graphs.
 However, it is not clear what happens when bounded-genus pieces are glued by clique-sums on triangles that are not faces.
-Do the facial $3$-clique-sums of bounded-genus graphs and bounded-treewidth graphs include any other natural graph classes? \item Is it possible to use the structure theorem for more general minor-closed graph families, allowing non-facial clique-sums, apexes, and vortexes, to find perfect matchings in such families in NC? \item Chambers and Eppstein~\cite{ChaEpp-JGAA-13} used mimicking networks to find near-linear-time sequential maximum flow algorithms for one-crossing-minor-free graphs.
+Do the facial $3$-clique-sums of bounded-genus graphs and bounded-treewidth graphs include any other natural graph classes? \item Is it possible to use the structure theorem for more general minor-closed graph families, allowing non-facial clique-sums, apexes, and vortexes, to find perfect matchings in such families in NC?
+A first step towards this generalization would be (following \autoref{fig:venn}) to consider the apex-minor-free graph families (families of graphs whose forbidden minors include at least one graph formed from a planar graph by adding one vertex).
+These families include the one-crossing-minor-free graph families, and like the one-crossing-minor-free graph families they have a useful structure that can be exploited in some algorithms, a functional relationship between their diameter and treewidth~\cite{Epp-Algo-00}. \item Chambers and Eppstein~\cite{ChaEpp-JGAA-13} used mimicking networks to find near-linear-time sequential maximum flow algorithms for one-crossing-minor-free graphs.
 Our matching-mimicking networks could also be applied in finding sequential perfect matching algorithms for the same class of graphs.
 However, in order to obtain a speedup with this method, we need a subroutine for fast perfect matching in planar graphs.
 It is known that perfect matching in bipartite planar graphs can be solved in near-linear-time, by a reduction to flow with multiple sources and multiple sinks~\cite{BorKleMoz-SJC-17}.
-Are there similarly fast algorithms for non-bipartite planar perfect matching? \end{itemize}
+Are there similarly fast algorithms for non-bipartite planar perfect matching? \item To what extent can our methods be extended from perfect matching to maximum matching?
+Datta et al~\cite{DatKulKum-ISAAC-18} have reduced the search problem to the decision problem for NC planar maximum matching, but it is still not known whether this problem is in NC. \end{itemize}